- China Post is the main postal service for China and engages in the delivery of parcels and postal items within China and beyond

 This postal service offers both local and international shipping services.
 Specifically, the international shipping services offered by China Post include:

-- Small Parcel – For lightweight parcel that weigh less than 4.4 lbs.
+- Small Parcel – For lightweight parcels that weigh less than 4.4 lbs.
 This is the most economical solution offered by China Post.

 - Large Package – For larger packages that weigh more than 4.4 lbs.